All Episodes

 It's used to stop malaria.

-And we are now seeing that it acts number one as a preventative or prophylactic to prevent contraction.
+And we are now seeing that it acts, number one, as a preventative or prophylactic to prevent contraction.

 And number two, if you have it, they're seeing dramatic improvements in CT scans of the lungs, shorter hospital stays, and having a dramatic impact there.

-Now, the other one that we discussed earlier is REM disposed REM disvere, which is an RNA inhibitor, and they've used it with Ebola and SARS, and they've had great early success with that.
+And they've used it with Ebola and SARS, and they've had great early success with that.

-I'm not Dr. Hannity, check for yourself.
+I'm not Dr. Hannity.

-But also, I mean, South Korea has shown it, France has shown it, and China, if you believe anything from China, they've been saying the same thing.
+And China, if you believe anything from China, they've been saying the same thing.

-Um, and then they talked about with the president today with the FDA officials.
+And then they talked about with the president today with the FDA officials.

 This is great because if we can now prevent people from getting or contracting the virus, that stops the spread of the virus.

-Then the second thing is if people, if we can eliminate their symptoms that much faster, and it's having that big of an impact, and we know in the case of chloroquine that it is not dangerous to people because they've had it since 1945, unless it's taken at ridiculously high doses.
+And second thing is, if people, if we can eliminate their symptoms that much faster and it's having that big of an impact, and we know in the case of chloroquine that it is not dangerous to people because they've had it since 1945, unless it's taken at ridiculously high doses, the therapeutic levels we're looking at now are nowhere near the doses that would be impactful for eyesight.

 Again, I'm referring to the study that I mentioned earlier.